deeppavlov/chatsky-llm-autoconfig/experiments/2024.11.14_dialogue2graph/report.md

 Dec 10:
-Case with several dialogues as components of complex graph. o1-mini works well with two prepared examples
+Case with several dialogues as components of complex graph. o1-mini works well with 3 prepared examples
 New prompt to handle all existing 27 examples along with new complex examples is developed.
+Prompt handles no-cycles as well.

 ## Future plans
 All things to be considered by future researchers, plans on next experiments and so on